Jeremiah-Akpor/BillAssistant/README.md

 Contributions are always welcome!
 If you have any ideas or suggestions for improving BillAssistant, please feel free to open an issue or a pull request.

-## License

-BillAssistant is licensed under the MIT License.
-See [LICENSE](/LICENSE.txt) for more information.

 ## Acknowledgements